UPGcarts/Magento1x/doc/usage.md

 If autocapture is not enabled and you have not capture a whole order then to release funds back to the customer you will need to send the finish call.
 To do this please follow the following steps:

 * Merchant logs in to the admin and goes to Sales->Orders->Given Order
-* Merchant must have done or do at lest one or more partial captures
+* Merchant must have done or do at least one or more partial captures
 * Click on the 'Send Finish API call' button